-Horses are not allowed to be within 100 feet of any obstacle in advance of their ride.
-A competitor briefing will take place prior to the start of the division where trainers will be provided with course map and directives and have an opportunity to examine obstacles on foot prior to the start of competition.
+Horses are not allowed to be within 100 feet of any obstacle in advance of their ride, unless during event management-sanctioned schooling.
+A competitor briefing will take place prior to the start of the division where trainers will be provided with a course map and directives and have an opportunity to examine obstacles on foot prior to the start of competition.